day-garwood/NVDA-GoldWave/readme.md

 For more information about GoldWave and keyboard commands, refer to GoldWave Manual.

 Note: GoldWave 6 or later and Windows 10 or later is required.

+## Version 25.04

+* Removed command announcement mode, replaced with speech on demand mode.
+In speech on demand mode, GoldWave specific commands such as setting start marker will stay silent while informational commands such as audio position will be spoken.

 ## Version 25.02